Pam Hyatt

-Pamela "Pam" Hyatt (born April 9, 1936) is an American-born Canadian actress.
+Pamela "Pam" Hyatt (born April 9, 1936) is a retired American-born Canadian actress.

 Career

 Pam is best known for voicing Noble Heart Horse in 1986's The Care Bears Movie II: A New Generation and the voice of Kaede in the English version of Inuyasha.
 She also guest-starred in USA Network's The Dead Zone and voiced Campe and Atropos in Class of the Titans.

 In 2012, Hyatt released her debut album Pamalot! with Peter Hill on piano.

 Personal life

 Hyatt is the mother of Carson T. Foster and actor Zack Ward.